Blue skate: Description

 The blue skate can reach up to 1.43 m in length.
 Overall shape features a pointed snout and rhombic shape, with a row of spines or thorns along the tail.
 The top surface is generally coloured olive-grey to brown, often with a pattern of spots, and the underside is lighter blue-grey.
+The blue skate has a pointed and long snout and can have from 0-3 interdorsal thorns, though it is usually 1-2.
 It can be confused with several other skates in its range, such as D. nidarosiensis, D. oxyrinchus, and Rostroraja alba.

 Range, habitat, and ecology

 The blue skate is native to the northeast Atlantic.
 It is a bottom dwelling species mainly found at depths of 100–200 m, but it can occur as shallow as 30 m and as deep as 1,000 m.
+Blue skates prefer seabeds with a soft substrate, but have been found to occur over gravel, cobble, and rocky seabeds.
 Now, their population and range are severely depleted and fragmented, with disappearances being reported on several places.
 This species is found in northeastern Atlantic from Norway and Iceland to Senegal.
 Its presence in the Mediterranean Sea is questionable since earlier records could concern D. intermedius recently considered as a distinct species.